gadget-inc/templates/customized-bundle-template/.template/docs/setup.md

 }
 ```

-3. In the Shopify app dashboard, navigate to the `Extensions` tab and turn on `Development store preview`.
+3. In the Shopify Partner dashboard, navigate to the `Extensions` tab and turn on `Development store preview`.
 This will allow you to run the Shopify Function on your development store.

 4. Install the application on a development store, create a bundle and test the function.
 When testing, make sure that you're always running `yarn dev`.